 - Time spent with the paraprofessional working on review and reinforcement is counted as speech and language service indicated in the child's IEP either as a special education service or as a related service.

 - The SLP must ensure that the activity is appropriate for a special education paraprofessional to implement.
 This will vary based on the paraprofessional’s skill level, the level of training provided, the model of service delivery, and needs of the caseload.

-- Assisting the SLP with the management of student behavior and social interactions:
+- Assisting the with the management of student behavior and social interactions:

 - Taking a challenging child out of a group for short periods to allow them to calm down.

-- Providing behaviour cues to a child while the SLP leads a group lesson.
+- Providing behavior cues to a child while the SLP leads a group lesson.

 - Role play a situation in a group.